Chinonso Emeka

 Chinonso Emeka (born 30 August 2001) is a Nigerian footballer who plays for Czech First League club Dukla Prague.

 Club career

 Emeka made his Belgian First Division A debut for Gent on 22 May 2021 in a game against Mechelen.
-On October 13, 2022, Emeka transferred to current club AS Trenčín in the Slovakian First League.
+On October 13, 2022, Emeka transferred to current club AS Trenčín in the Slovak First Football League.

 On 8 August 2025, Emeka signed a contract with Czech First League club Dukla Prague.

 International career

-He was included in the Nigeria's squad for the 2019 FIFA U-20 World Cup, but did not appear in any games.
+He was included in the Nigeria squad for the 2019 FIFA U-20 World Cup, but did not appear in any games.